Villanova and UCF square off in CBC matchup

 Las Vegas; Saturday, 4 p.m.
 EDT

-The Wildcats are 12-10 against Big East opponents and 9-4 in non-conference play.
-Villanova is seventh in the Big East with 7.7 offensive rebounds per game led by Enoch Boakye averaging 2.1.
+The Wildcats have gone 12-10 against Big East teams, with a 9-4 record in non-conference play.
+Villanova is 4-4 in games decided by 3 points or fewer.

 The Knights are 9-14 in Big 12 play.
-UCF is ninth in the Big 12 with 22.7 defensive rebounds per game led by Keyshawn Hall averaging 5.0.
+UCF has a 3-1 record in games decided by 3 points or fewer.

-Villanova averages 73.3 points per game, 6.7 fewer points than the 80.0 UCF gives up.
-UCF has shot at a 42.5% rate from the field this season, 0.5 percentage points below the 43.0% shooting opponents of Villanova have averaged.
+Villanova averages 9.6 made 3-pointers per game, 1.7 more made shots than the 7.9 per game UCF gives up.
+UCF has shot at a 42.5% clip from the field this season, 0.5 percentage points below the 43.0% shooting opponents of Villanova have averaged.

-TOP PERFORMERS: Eric Dixon is averaging 23.1 points and 5.1 rebounds for the Wildcats.
+TOP PERFORMERS: Eric Dixon is shooting 45.4% and averaging 23.1 points for the Wildcats.
 Wooga Poplar is averaging 15.0 points over the last 10 games.

-Hall is averaging 18.8 points and 7.1 rebounds for the Knights.
+Keyshawn Hall is scoring 18.8 points per game and averaging 7.1 rebounds for the Knights.
 Darius Johnson is averaging 2.9 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Wildcats: 6-4, averaging 68.2 points, 29.4 rebounds, 10.3 assists, 5.0 steals and 2.1 blocks per game while shooting 43.3% from the field.
 Their opponents have averaged 65.7 points per game.